MFBrewster/tic-tac-toe/README.md

 The basic pattern of my work on this project would be a series of problems that seemed relatively easy to solve and could be taken care of in short order, followed by a problem which I had assumed would be easy, but which ends up taking forever to fix.
 Moments of triumph included updating the game box depending on user clicks, connecting the display on the screen with the javascript game logic, and succesfully interacting with the back end.

-Frustrating problems included not realizing that I could not edit a variable inside of a function, unless it was declared inside of a reference object; not having an answer for how to connect the user clicks to a jquery event which changed the value of the apropriate data points (classmates were very helpful in helping me to a solution here); and not having all of my CSS code work the same way on the hosted page as it does on my local host.
+Frustrating problems included not realizing that I could not edit a variable inside of a function, unless it was declared as an element of a reference object; not having an answer for how to connect the user clicks to a jquery event which changed the value of the apropriate data points (classmates were very helpful in helping me to a solution here); and not having all of my CSS code work the same way on the hosted page as it does on my local host.

 ### What I Learned, What I Would Do Differently